Work from home burnout: 5 red flags and ways to prevent them

 However, the mundane routine and the lack of a much-needed social life may not be the only reasons that have led us to talk about such a critical topic today.
 There have been some factors that have been absolutely monumental to this fast-approaching remote work burnout – Factors like:

 And, let’s not forget most of which makes up a home – your family.
-The effect of running a family while also taking care of business has been especially hard on people working remotely, particularly for women.
-Upwards of 9.8 million women feel the effects of burnout as they struggle to balance family and work life.
+The effect of running a family while also taking care of business has been especially hard on people working remotely, particularly women.
+Up to 9.8 million women have experienced burnout as they struggle to balance their families and work lives.

-Burnout saps your vitality and lowers productivity, leaving you helpless, bleak, cynical, and resentful.
+Burnout saps your vitality and reduces productivity, leaving you helpless, bleak, cynical, and resentful.
 You may eventually feel as though you have nothing left to contribute.

 Burnout has negative consequences in all aspects of your life, including your home, career, and social life.
 Burnout can also lead to long-term changes in your body, making you more susceptible to illnesses such as colds and flu.